Finite Capacity Scheduling (FCS) is defined as recognizing the true

 engineer to order and assemble to order manufacturing.

-Planning and Scheduling without forcing
+Advanced Planning and Scheduling without

-scheduler, with 3 days of basic training,
+shop scheduler, with 3 days of basic training,

 how to to accurately model your shop constraints for any